-The fourth-largest LPGA purse in women's golf is the KPMG Women's PGA Championship, which is currently at $3.65 million, just behind The Evian Championship.
+The fifth-largest LPGA purse in women's golf is the KPMG Women's PGA Championship, which is currently at $3.65 million, just behind The Evian Championship.

 Just four current LPGA events have purses of $3 million or more, meaning the ANA Inspiration is the only major championship not to have a purse of at least $3 million.